Policies & Procedures

 The Director of Public Relations must approve all layouts or copy for all publications.

 The University does not endorse any commercial product, program, enterprise, or idea.
 Under certain circumstances, the University’s name or symbols may be used in connection with advertising or promotional material.
 Permission and approval of all copy must be obtained from the Director of Public Relations.
 The University from time to time may wish to reach a certain public by purchasing advertising in the media.
 The material contained in this advertising may include matters related to increasing enrollments, promotional advertising, or informational material related to specific policies, projects, departments, and curricula.
-With the exception of staff employment advertising, which is coordinated through the Employment and Benefits Office, no contracts for advertising should be entered into and no oral or written commitments should be made by any University employee for advertising without the approval of the Director of Public Relations.
+With the exception of staff employment advertising, which is coordinated through the Department of Human Resources, no contracts for advertising should be entered into and no oral or written commitments should be made by any University employee for advertising without the approval of the Director of Public Relations.

 11.15.1 Food Services